 When it comes to cellular communication, it can seem like the succession of technology generations (1G, 2G, 3G, ...) is a natural process – uncontrolled and unstoppable.
 Right now, consumers and businesses have barely started exploring the possibilities of 5G.
 But already scientists – and, increasingly, technology companies – are working on what lies beyond.
 By the end of this decade, we will probably make the transition from the most advanced implementations of 5G to the first versions of 6G.

 The technological details of 6G technology are still under discussion.
 But its main selling points are clear: it will allow much higher data rates (think of 100 gigabits/second) and ultra-low latency (in the order of microseconds).
-While 6G will contain all the frequency bands from 5G and its predecessors, these advances will be mainly achieved by a move to transmission frequencies above 100 GHz and up to 300 GHz.
+6G will contain all the frequency bands from 5G and its predecessors.
+But its main advances will be achieved by a move to transmission frequencies above 100 GHz and up to 300 GHz.

 What is less clear, is what we will use those unimaginable performance increases for.
 Of course, history teaches us that when technology creates opportunities, the market soon finds ways to put them to good, or at least profitable, use.
 But recent events such as the arson of 5G base masts also show that society can kindle a grudge against new technologies.
 Especially if technological developments seem to follow their own logic, disconnected from what people – not only in their capacity of consumers – need.

 Therefore, if we want 6G to become a success, we need to take our eyes off the technical drawing board from time to time, and look towards the wants of society.
 Even better, we should not be afraid to let those insights inform our engineering decisions.